adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 `onError:` A callback function that runs when the mutation fails.
 `onSettled:` A callback function that runs regardless of whether the mutation was successful or not.
 `mutationKey:` A unique key to identify the mutation in the cache.

+* **Mutate() :** It is used to execute the mutation in React Query.
+The process is the same wheather you are:

+Delete data
+Update data
+Creating new data

+When you call `mutate()`, it tells React Query to run the mutation function defined inside the useMutation hook.
+This is needed because the mutation is an action that chanes data, unlike queries, which are used to fetch data and are often auto-executed by React Query when certain conditions are met.